-This document explains how to install and service the GIGAs witch/ATM 5-slot system.
+This document explains how to install and service the GIGAswitch/ATM 5-slot system.

-Revision/Update Information: This is a new manual.
-Firmware Version: GIGAswitch/ATM Firmware V2.0
+Revision/Update Information:This is a new manual.Firmware Version:GIGAswitch/ATM Firmware V2.0

-Digital Equipment Corporation makes no representations that the interconnection of its products in the manner described in this document will not infringe existing or future patent rights, nor do the descriptions contained in this document imply the granting of licenses to make, use, or sell equipment or software in accordance with the description.
+Digital Equipment Corporation Maynard, Massachusetts Digital Equipment Corporation makes no representations that the use of its products in the manner described in this publication will not infringe on existing or future patent rights, nor do the descriptions contained in this publication imply the granting of licenses to make, use, or sell equipment or software in accordance with the description.

-Possession, use or copying of the software described in this publication is authorized only pursuant to a valid written license from Digital or an authorized sublicensor.
+Possession, use, or copying of the software described in this publication is authorized only pursuant to a valid written license from Digital or an authorized sublicensor.